 It gets to him for a moment, but ultimately, it’s still a little too early for us to see growth and change in Jamie for it to feel realistic.
 It’s faint, but it’s there nevertheless, and we can understand that it’s coming.

 Ted Lasso’s “Biscuits” does an exquisite job of projecting the kind of warmth that sitting at home (or in your favorite space, wherever that may be) brings forth.
-In its attentiveness to show character struggles along with the longing they are all engulfed with, it shows its audience that a small ounce of kindness could help people find the very warmth they’ve lost.
+In its attentiveness to show character struggles and the longing they are engulfed with, it shows its audience that a small ounce of kindness could help people find the very warmth they’ve lost.

 “Biscuits” is a metaphor for home, and this show feels just like it too.